js-factory/onejs/README.md

 # onejs
-An unified Javascript framework for building high performance web application.
+An unified Javascript framework for building a high performance web application.

 ## Motivation
 Onejs provides an abstract layer over a javascript library.
 It enables developer/organization to write a vanilla javascript code and bind it with framework you choose to build your application with.